sneharawat1404/CARDIOSETU-Heart-Health-monitor-for-visually-and-verbally-impared-individuals-/README.md

-CARDIOsetu is a web application designed to monitor individual heart health and assist visually and verbally impaired individuals with heart health analysis and doctor appointment booking.
-The application uses API integration to enable voice-to-text input for accessibility, making it easier for individuals with disabilities to interact with the application.
+CARDIOsetu is a web application designed to monitor individual heart health and **assist visually and verbally impaired individuals with heart health analysis and doctor appointment booking, medicine & treatment independently**.
+The application uses **API integration** to enable voice-to-text input for accessibility, making it easier for individuals with disabilities to interact with the application.

 ## Table of Contents